What states require car insurance?

 Understanding State Minimum Car Insurance Requirements

 Each state has specific laws concerning the types and amounts of car insurance coverage you need before you can drive.
-If you’re curious about how much insurance coverage you need, it depends on where you live.
+If you’re curious about how much insurance coverage you need and is car insurance required in all states?
+The answer is, it depends on where you live.

 You may live in a state that requires low levels of coverage, or you may live in a state where you need more coverage.
 Usually, higher levels of coverage come with a higher price tag.
 So, when you compare your car insurance rates to the national average, you may pay more because of where you live.